streamroot/lumen-delivery-client-plugin-avplayer/docs/README.md

 This document is intended for :

 - The team in charge of updating and publishing the plugins
-- Integrators who neither want to use cocoapods nor carthage and want to link directly agains the plugin
+- Integrators who neither want to use cocoapods nor carthage and want to link directly against the plugin

 ## Repository structure